UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x300/WinAntiDbg0x300.md

 ![alt text](image-2.png)

-Now we can see that the code is easier to analyse now.
+Now we can see that the code is easier to analyse.

 ```c
 int __stdcall wWinMain(HINSTANCE hInstance, HINSTANCE hPrevInstance, LPSTR lpCmdLine, int nShowCmd)